junderscore69/self-discord-aita_bot/README.md

 ---

+### 💖 Why This Exists

+Made for my girlfriend and I to discuss how we see and judge certain situations — a fun way to spark conversation and understand each other better.

+---

 ### 🤖 Project Attribution

 All code, setup guides, and wiki content for this project were created in collaboration with [ChatGPT](https://openai.com/chatgpt) by OpenAI.